General

 What Is the Difference Between Reactive Tracking and Proactive Visibility?

-Reactive tracking logs events.
-Proactive visibility drives decisions.
 A tracking dashboard shows that a driver missed a delivery window.
-A proactive visibility layer detects the missed window, checks capacity across nearby routes, reassigns the stop, and updates the customer with a new ETA (all without manual intervention).
+A proactive visibility layer detects the missed window, checks capacity across nearby routes, reassigns the stop, and updates the customer with a new ETA—all without manual intervention.
+Understanding what is route optimization and how it integrates with real-time visibility is fundamental to this shift.

 Closing the void requires three structural shifts.